 Your radio has a 12 pin connector for the speakers, power, and options.
 See illustration below for more details.
 There is one red (fused) wire.
 This is the main power input.
 It should be connected to the 12 volt Accessory circuit.
 There is a green wire that is used for the dial light.
 It should be wired to the dash light circuit ahead of the dimmer rheostat so that the radio lights come on when the other gauge lights are turned on.
-The wiring for the front speakers includes a blue(+) and violet(-) pair for the left front speaker, and a gray(+) and white(-) pair for the right front speaker.
+The wiring for the front speakers includes a blue (+) and violet (-) pair for the left front speaker, and a gray (+) and white (-) pair for the right front speaker.
 Each front pair will have a yellow band around it.
-The rear speaker wiring also has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right front speaker and a gray(+) and white(-) pair for the right rear speaker.
-Each rear pair will have a green band around it.
+The rear speaker wiring also has a blue (+) and violet (-) pair for the left rear speaker and a gray (+) and white (-) pair for the right front speaker.
+Each front pair will have a green band around it.
 Your system may not use all of the speaker connections.
 Be careful to tape up any unused wires where they can not touch anything.
 The orange wire is a switched 12 volt output used to provide power for options like remote turn-on for power amplifiers, power antennas, etc. Do not use it to power loads greater than 4 amps.
 The black wire is the system ground.
 This wire should be connected to a solid chassis ground.
 The Bluetooth microphone is built in.
 No external wiring is required.